 Resurrection Bay Area Climbing

-In the south east side of the bay, including Thumb and Humpy coves, the pillow besalt offers more promising lines waiting FA's.
+On the east side of the bay from Thumb cove south, the pillow basalt offers promising lines.

-In the southern part of the bay and in the Gulf of Alaska there is a granite intrusion that offers the best looking rock, with the most challenging access.
+In the southern part of the bay and in the Gulf of Alaska there is a granite intrusion that offers great quality, with the most challenging access.
 The Aialik peninsula holds unnamed needles upon which no human has sat.
 Many lines await on granite island from Taz basin, if one finds fair weather, flat seas, and lots of free time, belay from your boat.

 There are reasons why climbers have avoided this area: It rains about half the time, access can be multi-day, challenging, or expensive.
 Make sure you have loads of time, money, and optimism to succeed here.
 Recently, area locals have been ferreting first ascents on cool basalt features.

 Days w Precip